dnoonan08/hcal_teststand_scripts/readme.md

 * `cd hcal_teststand_scripts`
 * Run `source configuration/setup_[teststand name].sh` where `[teststand name]` is what's used in `configuration/teststands.txt`.
-* `python [script_name].py`
+* `python [script_name].py [arguments]`

 ## Documentation
 Here are short summaries of what the different scripts do:

 * `pedestals.py`: Reads in 100 BXs and prints the average ADC and standard deviation for each QIE.
 This script can also find a channel map between QIE numbering and uHTR numbering, a function that should be moved into a different module some time.
+This script takes the teststand name as a commandline argument, like `python pedestals.py bhm`.
+The default is `bhm`.
 * `qie_card_valid.py`: Determines if a QIE card is operating correctly.
 This is very incomplete code; so far it just tests that the card's CIDs are rotating and synced.
 * `versions.py`: Displays software and firmware versions of the different teststand components.
+This script takes the teststand name as a commandline argument, like `python versions.py bhm`.
+The default is `bhm`.

 ### Structure
 *While this isn't implemented in the scripts, yet, this structure is where we're headed. __This is currently very incomplete documentation.__*